Two men have dinner together in a fancy restaurant and discuss life.

 - I Need a Freaking Drink: A mild variation.
 After some heavy statements by Andre, the waiter comes around to ask them if they want dessert.
-Andre just asks for an expresso, while Wally, shaken, says he wants one too, but to make his an amaretto.
+Andre just asks for an espresso, while Wally, shaken, says he wants one too, but to make his an amaretto.

 - Irony: Wally finds it a bit silly that Andre would participate in a form of experimental theater in which actors play themselves and don't really do anything.
 He also clarifies, however, that even two people doing arbitrary things such as conversing or silently drinking tea still counts as "doing" something.

 - Le Film Artistique: They're not seen, but Andre's descriptions of his forays into experimental theatre qualify.
 The movie itself is frequently discussed as an example of this trope, but compared to the stereotypically incomprehensible and pretentiously aloof works that this trope spoofs it's actually fairly straightforward and simple to understand.